codio/knowledge/source/instructors/setupcourses/export-assignment-data.rst

 Export Assignment Data
 ======================
-If you would like to view student progress and many of the student's projects are archived, you can export assignment data for the assignment instead of downloading the project and unpacking it, which can be time consuming.
+Use this to export data related to a specific assignment.
+Exported data includes student workspace files, in a zip archive for each student.
+If students have completed the assignment there will also be a .csv file with information such as number of assessment attempts, completion date, time spent, final grade and more.

 Follow these steps to export assignment data:

 1. Open the course and expand the course module.
-2. Click the **Options** menu for the assignment and choose **Export Assignment Data**.
+2. Click the **Options** menu (the 3 dots on the far right) for the assignment and choose **Export Assignment Data**.

    An email notification is sent when the data is available for download.